Brother, Can You Spare Two Dimes?: Plot

 A routine physical exam at the Springfield Nuclear Power Plant reveals that Homer is sterile after being exposed to radiation.
-Fearing a lawsuit, Mr. Burns awards Homer the Montgomery Burns Award for Outstanding Achievement in the Field of Excellence and a US$2,000 prize in exchange for signing a legal waiver freeing the plant of all liability.
-To trick Homer into thinking he is receiving an actual award, Burns stages an extravagant ceremony hosted by Joe Frazier.
+Fearing a lawsuit, Mr. Burns gives $2,000 prize in exchange for signing a legal waiver freeing the plant of all liability.
+Homer is suspicious; Burns hastily explains that he is awarding Homer the inaugural Montgomery Burns Award for Outstanding Achievement in the Field of Excellence, complete with an extravagant ceremony hosted by Joe Frazier.

 Homer plans to buy a vibrating chair as a replacement for the living room couch, which Bart and Lisa have broken while goofing off.
-Homer's half-brother Herb, broke and homeless after the events of "Oh Brother, Where Art Thou?", learns of the prize Homer has won and stows away on a train to Springfield, planning to persuade Homer to lend him the money.
+Homer's half-brother Herb, broke and homeless because of Homer, learns of the prize Homer has won and stows away on a train to Springfield, planning to persuade Homer to lend him the money.
 Upon seeing Homer in person, Herb punches him in the face out of anger over the loss of Herb's company.
-After hearing a baby's cries, Herb devises a plan to regain his wealth by designing a device that can translate baby talk into comprehensible English so parents can respond to their infants' needs.
+After hearing a baby's cries, Herb devises a plan to regain his wealth by designing a device that can translate baby talk into coherent speech so parents can respond to their infants' needs.
 His invention is an instant success that makes him rich again.

-Herb repays Homer's loan and buys several gifts for the Simpsons, including a new washer and dryer for Marge, a NRA membership for Bart, and a monthly book club subscription for Lisa.
+Herb repays Homer's loan and buys several gifts for the Simpsons, including a new washer and dryer for Marge, an NRA membership for Bart, and a monthly book club subscription for Lisa.
 Herb forgives Homer for ruining him earlier and buys him the vibrating chair to reward his faith and generosity, and the Simpsons use the original $2,000 to replace the broken couch.